What Is Email Marketing for Artists?

 What Makes for an Irresistible Bribe from an Artist?

 The best thing you can do to make a great lead magnet is to use your existing content.
-You have a website, a blog; you may have published articles or written evocative emails.
+You have a website or a blog; you may have published articles or written evocative emails.
 Anything that is already in the can makes for valuable lead magnet content.

 The best lead magnets are easy to use and access.
-That's what makes ebooks and portfolios such a valuable tool because they are relatively cheap and fast to create.
-You can deliver them via a download link in a thank you email to your subscribers.
+That's what makes ebooks and portfolios such valuable tools: they are relatively cheap and fast to create.
+You can deliver them via a download link in a thank-you email to your subscribers.

 There's Good News about Lead Magnets